Contribution Guidelines

 Igir uses Jest as its testing framework, and it uses Codecov to ensure a minimum amount of test coverage.

-All code changes must come with appropriate automated tests in order to prove correctness and to protect against future regressions.
+All code changes must come with appropriate automated tests to prove correctness and to protect against future regressions.

 Docs